 Ask yourself these questions when evaluating this aspect of your profile:

-Honor code infraction, DUI, DWI, academic probation – all clear negatives, but again, how negative they truly are will vary.
+On the negative side, these include things like honor code infraction, DUI, DWI, academic probation – but how negative will vary.
 Perhaps the worst is the honor code infraction.
-On the positive side: obstacles overcome, extraordinary level of achievement in almost any area, and military experience.
+On the positive side: obstacles overcome, extraordinary level of achievement in almost any area, military experience, strong demonstrations of leadership and/or initiative.

 With a clear understanding of your profile and your competitiveness, you can determine which schools are likely safeties, on-pars, and reaches.